JasonHyun/MiFoodTech/design/design-journey.md

 ## First Client Meeting Minutes/Notes (Milestone 1)
-> Include your notes/minutes from the client meeting.

 **Introduction**
 - master's students in department of natural resources in CALS
 - wants to open up restaurant